Raufaser3/caesarreich/README.md

 **By Contributing, you hereby acknowledge that you have read and agreed to the terms outlined in this Contributor & Developer Agreement for Fuhrerredux.**

-# Führerredux Mod
+# Caesarreich Mod
 The Führerredux files
-## How to install the github version?
+## How to install the GitHub version?
 <details><summary>Click here to show instructions</summary>
 <ul>
   <li>Create a new mod through the Paradox Launcher</li>